Eric Eidsness (politician)

-Frederic A. "Eric" Eidsness Jr. is a political engineer born December 1, 1944 to Fred A. Eidsness Sr. and Edith Polk Eidsness.
-He was appointed by President Ronald Reagan to the United States Environmental Protection Agency in 1982 with the advice and consent of the United States Senate, serving under Administrator Anne Gorsuch Burford during the controversial “Sewergate” era.
+Frederic A. "Eric" Eidsness Jr. (born December 1, 1944) is an American politician and engineer.

+Born to Fred A. Eidsness Sr. and Edith Polk Eidsness in Florida, Eidsness was appointed by President Ronald Reagan to the United States Environmental Protection Agency in 1982 with the advice and consent of the United States Senate, serving under Administrator Anne Gorsuch Burford during the controversial “Sewergate” era.

 He ran as a Reform Party candidate in the 4th Congressional district in Colorado in 2006.
 After earning 11.3% of the popular vote, he lost to Marilyn Musgrave.

 The collection of Eidsness' speeches, testimony, correspondence, journal articles, newspaper clippings, and water quality reports can be accessed at the Water Resources Archive in the Morgan Library of Colorado State University.

 Early years and education

-Born in Jacksonville, Florida, Eidsness grew up in Gainesville, Florida during the 1950s as his father was studying for his Ph.D. in chemistry at the University of Florida.
+Born in Jacksonville, Florida, Eidsness grew up in Gainesville, Florida, during the 1950s as his father was studying for his Ph.D. in chemistry at the University of Florida.
 In 1951, Fred Sr. joined Charlie Black and Bill Crow to form the sanitary engineering company BC&E, the forerunner to the modern day environmental engineering consulting companies.
 In 1977, BC&E merged with CH2M, later CH2M Hill, Inc.

 Eidsness' parents sent him to Holderness School, a New England all-boys preparatory school in 1959-1962 for a better education during which time his mother’s sister Barbara Washburn (née Polk) and Eidsness’ uncle Bradford Washburn served as his surrogate parents.
 Bradford Washburn was the founding manager of the Museum of Science (Boston).
 Eidsness studied engineering at Vanderbilt University (1963-67) and earned his Bachelor of Engineering degree.
 Both Eidsness' father and uncle influenced him to enter the environmental field.